Braqzen/research/.docs/reth.md

 NOTE: WIP.
 Content may be incorrect.

+An Ethereum node consists of two layers:

-To start an Ethereum node you need to run an execution client (such as Reth) and a consensus client (such as Lighthouse).
+- An execution client (such as Reth)
+- A consensus client (such as Lighthouse)

-The execution layer deals with: tx validation, tx gossip, block execution, state transitions and storage.
+The execution client deals with transactions (validation, gossip), block execution and state transitions, and storage.

-The consensus layer deals with: block proposal, block gossip and attesting to block validity, tracking state and performance of validators.
+The consensus client deals with blocks (proposal, gossip, attesting to block validity), and tracking state and performance of validators.

 ## Reth Overview